cdktf/cdktf-provider-upcloud/docs/serverGroup.python.md

 Title of your server group.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/server_group#title ServerGroup#title}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/server_group#title ServerGroup#title}

 ---

-##### `anti_affinity`<sup>Optional</sup> <a name="anti_affinity" id="@cdktf/provider-upcloud.serverGroup.ServerGroup.Initializer.parameter.antiAffinity"></a>
+##### `anti_affinity_policy`<sup>Optional</sup> <a name="anti_affinity_policy" id="@cdktf/provider-upcloud.serverGroup.ServerGroup.Initializer.parameter.antiAffinityPolicy"></a>

-- *Type:* typing.Union[bool, cdktf.IResolvable]
+- *Type:* str

-Is group an anti-affinity group.
+Defines if a server group is an anti-affinity group.

-Setting this to true will result in all servers in the group being placed on separate compute hosts.
+Setting this to "strict" or yes" will result in all servers in the group being placed on separate compute hosts.
+The value can be "strict", "yes" or "no".

+"strict" refers to strict policy doesn't allow servers in the same server group to be on the same host "yes" refers to best-effort policy and tries to put servers on different hosts, but this is not guaranteed "no" refers to having no policy and thus no affect server host affinity

-NOTE: this is an experimental feature.
-The anti-affinity policy is "best-effort" and it is not guaranteed that all the servers will end up on a separate compute hosts.
-You can verify if the anti-affinity policies are met by requesting a server group details from API.
-For more information please see UpCloud API documentation on server groups Plese also note that anti-affinity policies are only applied on server start.
+To verify if the anti-affinity policies are met by requesting a server group details from API.
+For more information please see UpCloud API documentation on server groups.

+Plese also note that anti-affinity policies are only applied on server start.
 This means that if anti-affinity policies in server group are not met, you need to manually restart the servers in said group, for example via API, UpCloud Control Panel or upctl (UpCloud CLI)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/server_group#anti_affinity ServerGroup#anti_affinity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/server_group#anti_affinity_policy ServerGroup#anti_affinity_policy}

 ---